History of the Jews in Iran: Under Shah Mohammad Reza Pahlavi (1941–1979)

-At the time of the establishment of the State of Israel in 1948, there were approximately 140,000–150,000 Jews living in Iran, the historical center of Persian Jewry.
-About 95% have since migrated, with the immigration accelerating after the 1979 Islamic Revolution, when the population dropped from 100,000 to about 40,000.
-Following the Iranian Revolution, some 30,000 Iranian Jews immigrated to Israel, while many others went to the United States and Western Europe.

 On March 16, 1979, Habib Elghanian, the honorary leader of the Jewish community, was arrested on charges of "corruption", "contacts with Israel and Zionism", "friendship with the enemies of God", "warring with God and his emissaries", and "economic imperialism".
 He was tried by an Islamic Revolutionary Tribunal, sentenced to death, and executed on May 8, one of 17 Iranian Jews executed as spies since the revolution.
-Elghanian's execution brought upon the condemnation of international Jewish organizations such as World Zionist Congress and Anti Defamation League.
+Elghanian's execution brought upon the condemnation of international Jewish organizations such as World Zionist Congress and the Anti Defamation League.
 Jewish senator Jacob Javits condemned the execution and asked US government to implement sanctions against Iran.

-Three days after the execution a group of Jews with the leadership of Yedidia Shofet went to Qom and met with Ayatollah Khomeini.
+Three days after the execution, a group of Jews led by Yedidia Shofet went to Qom and met with Ayatollah Khomeini.
 Khomeini stressed that he differentiates between Zionism and Judaism and does not believe in common belief that all Jews are Zionists.
-Ettellaat newspaper next day titled that "We do not believe that all Jews are Zionists".
-One week later Serge Klarsfeld went to Iran and met with Ibrahim Yazdi.
-Yazdi promised him that no Jew will be executed in Iran because of his/her Zionist beliefs.
+The next day, Ettela'at newspaper titled that "We do not believe that all Jews are Zionists".
+One week later, Serge Klarsfeld went to Iran and met with Ibrahim Yazdi.
+Yazdi promised him that no Jew will be executed in Iran because of their Zionist beliefs.
 Klarsfeld left Iran after a few days of investigation and made a documentary in which he iterated that the Iranian government has executed Elghanian because of his Jewishness.
-On 18 May 1979 a group of Zionist leaders went to Iranian embassy in Washington and met with Iranian delegates.
-In this meeting Ali Agoh, the Iranian representative described that the Iranian government does not believe that Iranian Zionists are traitors.
+On 18 May 1979, a group of Zionist leaders went to the Iranian embassy in Washington and met with Iranian delegates.
+In this meeting, the Iranian representative Ali Agoh stated that the Iranian government does not believe that Iranian Zionists are traitors.